 Profitable Promotions

-Promotion FOMO is real, and too often, brands fall victim to this.
+Promotion FOMO is real, and brands often succumb to it.
 Intentional product promotions must be a mainstay of your company.

-While profitability is sometimes more than up-front profits, you must attach some metric to your promotions.
-Otherwise, you’re just giving back to those you fear losing to other businesses, which is never a good strategy.
+While profitability is sometimes more than up-front profits, you must attach some metrics to your promotions.
+Otherwise, youโre giving back to those you fear losing to other businesses, which is never a good strategy.

 In-Store Marketing